farbanas/rota-3/EXPLANATION.md

 - Ensure that you have all the necessary dependencies installed by running `npm install` in the project directory.
 - The `README.md` file can be added to provide additional documentation and instructions for the project.
+- Consider integrating a `.gitignore` file to exclude unnecessary files like `node_modules`.

 ### **Running the Application:**